 Growing a following

 Rossman & Young (2016) have the five basic principles of social media optimisation as: creating sharable content, making sharing easy, rewarding engagement, proactively sharing content, and to measure and encourage reuse.
-In fact, Lee (2015) states that taking an active role and posting consistently is the key to gaining followers are influence, citing a research that found a correlation between the amount Twitter users were posting and the number of followers they have, with those posting more often gaining more followers.
+In fact, Lee (2015) states that taking an active role and posting consistently is the key to gaining followers and influence, citing a research that found a correlation between the amount Twitter users were posting and the number of followers they have, with those posting more often gaining more followers.

 Of course, the more users that follow you, the higher chance that your posts will be seen, shared, and engaged with, therefore working strategically grow a following has its advantages; something that several authors advocate for.
 Barker et al. (2017) set out two strategies for increasing a social media following.
 The ‘equal strategy ratio’ involves keeping your profile’s following and follower counts as close to equal as possible: follow users who seem likely to follow back, and also follow back all followers.